-Overall Score Actions to take Low Score of 0 Continue to monitor and remain alert for any potential increase in risk Communicate any change in behaviours, that may put others at risk, to the unit manager / supervisor Ensure communication device / processes are in place - (e.g., phone, personal safety / man-down alarm, check-in protocol; respectfully terminate client engagement / visit if concerns arise) Moderate Score of 1-3 Apply flag alert Promptly notify program manager / supervisor so they can inform relevant staff and coordinate appropriate staffing, workflow Alert back-up staff / security / police and request assistance when needed Scan environment for potential risks and remove if possible Arrange to meet client in a public location as needed Ensure section c is completed and initiate the violence prevention care planning process - care plan should address known triggers, behaviours and include safety measures appropriate for the situation for clients and workers Use effective therapeutic communication (e.g., maintain a calm, reassuring demeanor, remain non-judgmental and empathetic, and provide person-centered care.
-Be prepared to apply behaviour management and self-protection teachings appropriate for the situation in accordance to organizational policy / Montessori - training programs provided may include GPA, Montessori, SMG, P.I.E.C.E.S, U-First, Stay Safe, MORB training, self-defense Ensure communication device / processes are in place - (e.g., phone, personal safety / man-down alarm, check-in protocol and / or global positioning tracking system) Communicate any change in behaviours, that may put others at risk, to manager / supervisor Inform client or SDM of VAT results, when safe to do so Other: High Score of 4-5 Apply flag alert Promptly notify program manager / supervisor so they can ensure relevant staff are on high alert and prepared to respond Alert back-up staff / security / police and request assistance when needed OR Scan environment for potential risks and remove if possible Arrange to meet client in a public location as needed Ensure section c is completed and initiate the violence prevention care planning process - care plan should address known triggers, Very High Score of 6+ Ensure section c is completed and initiate the violence prevention care planning process - care plan should address known triggers, behaviours and include safety measures appropriate for the situation for both clients and workers Initiate applicable referrals Use effective therapeutic communication (e.g., maintain a calm, reassuring demeanor, remain non-judgmental and empathetic, and provide person-centered care Be prepared to apply behaviour management and self-protection teachings appropriate for the situation in accordance to organizational policy / Montessori - training programs provided may include GPA, Montessori, SMG P.I.E.C.E.S, U-First, Stay Safe MORB training, self-defense Ensure communication device / process is in place - (e.g., phone, personal safety / man-down alarm, check-in protocol and / or global positioning tracking system) Communicate any change in behaviours, that may put others at risk, to the program manager / supervisor Call 911 / activate PSRS as necessary Inform client of VAT results, when safe to do so Other:
+Overall Score Actions to take Low Continue to monitor and remain alert for any potential increase in risk Score of 0 Communicate any change in behaviours, that may put others at risk, to the unit manager / supervisor Ensure communication device / processes are in place - (e.g., phone, personal safety / man-down alarm, check-in protocol; respectfully terminate client engagement / visit if concerns arise) Moderate Score of 1-3 Apply flag alert Promptly notify program manager / supervisor so they can inform relevant staff and coordinate appropriate staffing, workflow Alert back-up staff / security / police and request assistance when needed Scan environment for potential risks and remove if possible Arrange to meet client in a public location as needed Ensure section c is completed and initiate the violence prevention care planning process - care plan should address known triggers, behaviours and include safety measures appropriate for the situation for clients and workers Use effective therapeutic communication (e.g., maintain a calm, reassuring demeanor, remain non-judgmental and empathetic, and provide person-centered care.
+Be prepared to apply behaviour management and self-protection teachings appropriate for the situation in accordance to organizational policy / Montessori - training programs provided may include GPA, Montessori, SMG, P.I.E.C.E.S, U-First, Stay Safe, MORB training, self-defense Ensure communication device / processes are in place - (e.g., phone, personal safety / man-down alarm, check-in protocol and / or global positioning tracking system) Communicate any change in behaviours, that may put others at risk, to manager / supervisor Inform client or SDM of VAT results, when safe to do so Other: High Apply flag alert Score of 4-5 Promptly notify program manager / supervisor so they can ensure relevant staff are on high alert and prepared to respond Alert back-up staff / security / police and request assistance when needed OR Scan environment for potential risks and remove if possible Arrange to meet client in a public location as needed Very High Ensure section c is completed and initiate the violence prevention care planning process - care plan should address known triggers, behaviours and include safety measures appropriate for the situation for both clients and workers Score of 6+ Initiate applicable referrals Use effective therapeutic communication (e.g., maintain a calm, reassuring demeanor, remain non-judgmental and empathetic, and provide person-centered care Be prepared to apply behaviour management and self-protection teachings appropriate for the situation in accordance to organizational policy / Montessori - training programs provided may include GPA, Montessori, SMG P.I.E.C.E.S, U-First, Stay Safe MORB training, self-defense Ensure communication device / process is in place - (e.g., phone, personal safety / man-down alarm, check-in protocol and / or global positioning tracking system) Communicate any change in behaviours, that may put others at risk, to the program manager / supervisor Call 911 / activate PSRS as necessary Inform client of VAT results, when safe to do so Other:

 Physical, psychological, environmental, and activity triggers can lead to or escalate violent, aggressive or responsive behaviours.
 Documenting known triggers and behaviours and asking your client or substitute decision maker (SDM) to help identify them can help you manage them more effectively and safely.
-Use the information collected and the intervention resources listed on p.2 and p.11 of the PSHSA Individual Client Risk Tool to develop an individualized violence prevention care plan and a safety plan to protect workers at risk.
+Use the information collected and resources in Section B of the VAT and Appendix A of the Individual Client Risk Assessment Toolkit to develop a violence prevention care plan and a safety plan to protect workers at risk.